machinelabs/docs.machinelabs.ai/src/guide/faqs.md

 ### Which pricing plan fits best for me?

-Right now MachineLabs is in Private Beta and **we're still working out the pricing plans**.
-This means you don't have to worry about pricing at all and simply participate in our Private Beta until we announce changes on this regard.
+Right now MachineLabs is in Public Beta and **we're still working out the pricing plans**.
+This means you don't have to worry about pricing at all and simply participate in our Public Beta until we announce changes on this regard.
 The only thing you need to pay for would be GPU support by [becoming a Patreon](https://www.patreon.com/machinelabs) for the MachineLabs project.

 ## Company